pengsun/matconvnet/matlab_dag/README.md

 DAG is a.k.a.
 Graph Transformer Network (GTN).
-Examples include check reader [], secen parser [], pose estimater [], multi resolution CNN [2], Cascade Neural Network [3], tunable Cascade Pose Estimate [4], etc. The feed-forward net in bi-directional list is a special case of DAG/GTN.
+Examples include check reader [], secen parser [], pose estimater [], multi resolution CNN [2], Cascade Neural Network [3], etc. The feed-forward net in list data structure is a special case of DAG/GTN.

 ## Design Concept
 Graph as neural network; Node as data, including hidden variables,